iifawzi/parcels-delivery-service/README.md

 for the containers, I'm using them for grouping the related paths and pages together, so I can simply apply the `protection` components against them easily

-The main app router, pointing to the container with applying the required protection rules using the proection components:
+The main app router, pointing to the container with applying the required protection rules using the protection components:

 https://github.com/iifawzi/parcels-delivery-service/blob/42b2bb538cdcf4eb115633f43f1a108c133a2374/frontend/src/App.tsx#L8-L23